venkatperi/statem/README.md

 | call | `"getInfo"` | one | `"call/internalId#getInfo/2#one"` |

-## Event Handler Routes
+## Handler Routes
-In addition to string literals, handler routes can include:
+In addition to the string literals used in incoming event routes, handler routes can include:
 * Parameter capture patterns (`:param`) capture up to the next `/`, `#` or the end of the route.
 * Splats (`*param`) capture from up to `#` or the end of the route.
 * Parts of the route can be marked optional by wrapping in parenthesis.
 Optional parts can include parameter capture and splats.